Deletion in abstract Voronoi diagrams in expected linear time and related problems: Problem formulation, definitions and properties

-\begin{definition} A \emph{path} $P$ in $\jj{p}{S'}$ is a connected sequence of alternating edges and vertices of the arrangement $\arr(\jj{p}{S'})$.
-An \emph{arc} $\alpha$ of $P$ is a maximally connected set of consecutive edges and vertices of the arrangement along $P$, which belong to the same bisector.
+The arrangement of a bisector set $\J'\subseteq \J$ is denoted by $\arr(\J')$.
+A \emph{path}~$P$ in the arrangement $\arr(\J')$ is a connected sequence of alternating edges and vertices in this arrangement.
+An \emph{arc} $\alpha$ of $P$ (denoted as $\alpha \in P$) is a maximally connected collection of consecutive edges and vertices of the arrangement along $P$, which belong to the same bisector.
 The common endpoint of two consecutive arcs of $P$ is a \emph{vertex of $P$}.
-An arc of $P$ is also called an \emph{edge}. \end{definition}
+An arc of $P$ is also called an \emph{edge}.
+Two consecutive arcs in a path $P$ are pieces of different bisectors.